-After dilution

-Infusion bags:
+After dilution: Infusion bags

-If the intravenous solution is prepared with diluents listed in section 6.6 (ceftazidime concentration 8 mg/mL), the chemical and physical in-use stability has been demonstrated (from initial vial puncture) for up to 12 hours at 2-8°C, followed by up to 4 hours at room temperature.
+If the intravenous solution is prepared with diluents listed in section 6.6.
+Special precautions for disposal and other handling (ceftazidime concentration 8 mg/mL), the chemical and physical in-use stability has been demonstrated (from initial vial puncture) for up to 12 hours at 2-8°C, followed by up to 4 hours at room temperature.

-If the intravenous solution is prepared with diluents listed in section 6.6 (ceftazidime concentration >8 mg/mL to 40 mg/mL), the chemical and physical in-use stability has been demonstrated (from initial vial puncture) for up to 4 hours at room temperature.
+If the intravenous solution is prepared with diluents listed in section 6.6 Special precautions for disposal and other handling (ceftazidime concentration > 8 mg/mL to 40 mg/mL), the chemical and physical in-use stability has been demonstrated (from initial vial puncture) for up to 4 hours at room temperature.